hackettjoe/Amazon-AWS-SAA-C02/README.md

 ### AWS Directory Service

 AWS Directory Service provides multiple ways to use Microsoft Active Directory (AD) with other AWS services.
-- Microsoft AD or Lightweight Directory Access Protocol (LDAP)–aware applications
+- Microsoft AD or Lightweight Directory Access Protocol (LDAP)â€“aware applications
-- use if you need an actual Microsoft Active Directory in the AWS Cloud that supports Active Directory–aware workloads, or AWS applications and services such as Amazon WorkSpaces and Amazon QuickSight, or you need LDAP support for Linux applications.
+- use if you need an actual Microsoft Active Directory in the AWS Cloud that supports Active Directoryâ€“aware workloads, or AWS applications and services such as Amazon WorkSpaces and Amazon QuickSight, or you need LDAP support for Linux applications.

 #### Other Directory Service Options

 - AD Connector: is a proxy service that provides an easy way to connect compatible AWS applications, such as Amazon WorkSpaces, Amazon QuickSight, and Amazon EC2 for Windows Server instances, to your existing on-premises Microsoft Active Directory.
 AD Connector is your best choice when you want to use your existing on-premises directory with compatible AWS services.

-- Simple AD: is a Microsoft Active Directory–compatible directory from AWS Directory Service that is powered by Samba 4.
+- Simple AD: is a Microsoft Active Directoryâ€“compatible directory from AWS Directory Service that is powered by Samba 4.
 Simple AD is a standalone directory in the cloud, where you create and manage user identities and manage access to applications.
 Use Simple AD as a standalone directory in the cloud to support Windows workloads that need basic AD features, compatible AWS applications, or to support Linux workloads that need LDAP service.

 - Amazon Cognito: is a user directory that adds sign-up and sign-in to your mobile app or web application using Amazon Cognito User Pools.